Grab forms venture with Japan's Credit Saison for lending services

 It will be part of newly launched Grab Financial, which offers services ranging from payments to rewards and loyalty services, the firms said in a statement on Tuesday.

-Grab, which started as a taxi-hailing app firm and competes with Uber [UBER.UL], has been expanding into financial services over the last two years by acquiring companies and forming partnerships to spread usage of its mobile wallet.
+Grab, which started as a taxi-hailing app firm and competes with Uber, has been expanding into financial services over the last two years by acquiring companies and forming partnerships to spread usage of its mobile wallet.

 The new venture will also look at offering credit scoring services to financial firms who can use the information to provide other services such as virtual credit cards.